 - advocating for excellence and equity in the Burlington School District.

 Ed gained “notoriety” as the “twittering councilor” using social media to bring active, transparent and meaningful communication to the people.
 For his efforts he was selected to receive the 2011 Burlington Social Media Day “Politician” Award for excellent use of social networks to share, engage and participate.

-Ed lives in Burlington with his wife of eleven years, Jen, a graphic designer; his daughter, Elsa, age 9, an aspiring artist; his son Henry, age 6, who is already polishing his stump speeches; and 12 year old Averill, the family’s Chocolate Lab.
+Ed currently serves as Of Counsel to the Burlington law firm of Monaghan Safar Ducham PLLC.
+He lives in Burlington with his wife of fifteen years, Jen, a graphic designer; his daughter, Elsa, age 12, an aspiring artist; his son Henry, age 9, who is already polishing his stump speeches.